ptiwari6239/ptiwari6239/README.md

 - 🔭 I’m currently studing in srm institute  of sciene and technology , Delhi Ncr

-- 🌱 I’m currently learning Android Development
+- 🌱 I’m currently learning flutter

 - 🤔 I’m looking for help with my DSA learing journey